sungnga/jbook-cli-app/README.md

 - The Preview component receives a code as props from the App parent component
   - Define a PreviewProps interface and set it in the Preview component.
 This way any other components that use the Preview component must satisfy its condition
 - Import the Preview component in the App component.
 Render the Preview component and pass down to it the code state as code props

+### Extracting bundling logic
+- Next we're going to exact code related to ESBuild bundling out of the App component into a separate file
+- The asynchronous bundle function:
+  - Takes a rawCode (from the input state in App component) as an argument
+  - Checks to see if an ESBuild service has been started.
+If it hasn't, initialize a new service
+  - If it has, then start the bundling process by calling service.build()
+  - Returns the bundled result
+- Import the bundle function in App component.
+When the user clicks the Submit button, the bundle function gets called with the input state as an argument.
+Once we get the back the bundled output, call setCode() to store it in code state